-Almost two years after the launch of Don’t Walk in the Hallway, Alberta organizers are celebrating its expansion.
+Years after the launch of Don’t Walk in the Hallway, Alberta organizers are celebrating its success.

 The program — which encourages kids to be active indoors at school — was launched in early 2015 by Chris Fenlon-MacDonald, then the physical education specialist at Panorama Hills School in Calgary.